mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-destination-with-rest.md

 Before starting this how-to, make sure you have completed the following prerequisites:

 * Have a Mendix app which can be deployed to SAP BTP
-* Configured a **PrincipalPropagation** destination to an on-premise REST or SOAP service in your SAP BTP account; For more information, see [SAP Destination Service](/developerportal/deploy/sap-cloud-platform/sap-destination-service/)
+* Configured a **PrincipalPropagation** destination to an on-premises REST or SOAP service in your SAP BTP account; For more information, see [SAP Destination Service](/developerportal/deploy/sap-cloud-platform/sap-destination-service/)
 * Imported an [OData Connector for SAP solutions](https://marketplace.mendix.com/link/component/74525) version higher than 4.0.0 into your app

 ## 3 Writing Your Microflow